Kidada Williams

 History resources for K-12 teachers, parents and general folks

-Williams often gets asked by K-12 teachers and parents for resources on the history she teaches.
+K-12 teachers and parents often ask Williams for accessible resources on the history she teaches.
 Here is a page with a not exhaustive list of links for teaching and learning African American and U.S. history.
-The page includes links to lessons plans, primary sources, shows, classes and workshops.
+The page includes links to lesson plans, primary sources, shows, classes and workshops.

 Research interest(s)/area of expertise